 Nicole Wise '16

 The spring 2015 fellows worked on the theme-semester timeline project, "Civil Rights: Goucher and the Nation, 1838 to the Present."
-Partnership with Assistant Professor of History James Dator.
+This was a partnership with Assistant Professor of History James Dator.
 The exhibit is available online.

 2013 Summer Fellow